rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 In the first book, O Theophilus, I have dealt with all that Jesus began to do and teach, ^0101

 until the day when he was taken up, after he had given commands through the Holy Spirit to the apostles whom he had chosen. ^0102

-He presented himself alive to them after his suffering by many proofs, appearing to them during forty days and speaking about the kingdom of God. ^0103
+To them he presented himself alive after his suffering by many proofs, appearing to them during forty days and speaking about the kingdom of God. ^0103

 And while staying with them he ordered them not to depart from Jerusalem, but to wait for the promise of the Father, which, he said, you heard from me; ^0104